Prockia crucis

-Prockia crucis, generally known as guasimilla, is a species of flowering plant in the family Salicaceae, distributed across the Americas.
-As the type species of its genus, it was first published by Carl Linnaeus in 1759, although originally named by Patrick Browne.
-The plant serves a small range of purposes, being used for medicine, gardening, and food.
-Prockia crucis has a conservation status of least concern under the IUCN Red List.
+Prockia crucis, commonly known as guasimilla, is a species of flowering plant in the family Salicaceae, distributed across the Americas.
+As the type species of its genus, it was first named by Carl Linnaeus in 1759, but described by Patrick Browne earlier.
+The plant is used in medicine, food, and gardening, with a conservation status of least concern on the IUCN Red List.